Marsabit County

-Marsabit County is a county in Kenya.
-Covering a surface area of 66,923.1 square kilometres.
-Marsabit is the second largest county in Kenya.
-Its capital is Marsabit and its largest town Moyale.
-According to the 2019 census, the county has a population of 459,785.
+Marsabit County is a county in Kenya, covering a surface area of 66,923.1 square kilometres.
+Marsabit is the second largest county by size in Kenya after Turkana county which has an area of 71,597.8 km2.
+Its capital is Marsabit and its largest town is Moyale.
+According to the 2019 census, the county had a population of 459,785.
 It is bordered to the North by Ethiopia, to the West by Turkana County to the South by Samburu County and Isiolo County, and to the East by Wajir County.

 Geography

-The county is located in central north Kenya.
-It borders the eastern shore of Lake Turkana.
+The county is located in central north Kenya and borders the eastern shore of Lake Turkana.
 Important topographical features are: Ol Donyo Ranges 2,066 m in the southwest, Mount Marsabit 1,865 m in the central part of the county, Hurri Hills 1,685 m in the northeastern part of the county, Mount Kulal 2,235 m in the northwest and the mountains around Sololo-Moyale escarpment up to 1,400 m in the northeast.
 The Chalbi Desert makes up much of the center region of the county.